CoherentLabs/GameUIComponents/tools/tests/README.md

 ],
 ~~~~

 The actions.js file contains common helper functions that are used in a lot of tests - click, nested requestAnimationFrame for the cases where you need to wait a couple of frames for the component to be completely rendered before you continue with the test.
-It also contains a function called `cleanTestPage` which removed the HTML elements added for the test.
+It also contains a function called `cleanTestPage` which removes the HTML elements added for the test.

 Karma is configured to run the tests once and then stop the server.
 If you need to run
 tests multiple times per one connection set the [singleRun](http://karma-runner.github.io/6.3/config/configuration-file.html#singlerun) to false in karma.conf.js.